dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 227
 This problem was asked by Facebook.

-<br>Boggle is a game played on a `4 x 4` grid of letters.
+Boggle is a game played on a `4 x 4` grid of letters.
 The goal is to find as many words as possible that can be formed by a sequence of adjacent letters in the grid, using each cell at most once.
 Given a game board and a dictionary of valid words, implement a Boggle solver.

 [Solution](Day227.cpp)
 - - - -